Home » Nursing Care Plans » Nursing Diagnosis » Insomnia & Sleep Deprivation Nursing Care Plan and Management

 4. Diet for Good Sleep

 For a good quality of sleep, heavy meals should be avoided 2-3 hours before bedtime.
-Foods that contain alcohol and caffeine (e.g. chocolates, coffee, etc.to easily fall) should be avoided 4 hours before bedtime.
+Foods that contain alcohol and caffeine (e.g. chocolates, coffee, etc.) should be avoided 4 hours before bedtime.
 Both substances can interfere with sleep because of their diuretic properties.
 They will cause individuals to feel the need to void during sleep time.
-If bedtime snack is necessary, a glass of milk or a share of light carbohydrates is recommended.
+If a bedtime snack is necessary, a glass of milk or a share of light carbohydrates is recommended.
 Heavy and spicy foods should be avoided because they can disturb sleep by inducing gastrointestinal distress.

 5. Promoting Comfort and Relaxation